 Migrant survey report

-This report presents the findings from our migrant survey which is designed to measure migrants’ settlement experiences.
+This report presents the findings from the annual Migrant Survey, which is designed to measure migrants’ settlement experiences and how satisfied they are with life in New Zealand, as well as their labour market outcomes, including the prevalence of employment exploitation.
 In particular, the research aims to understand:

 - migrants’ sense of belonging to New Zealand

 - migrants’ overall satisfaction with living in New Zealand

 - migrants’ sense of being treated fairly by employers and in general.